The world’s easiest homemade ice cream. No churning or fancy equipment required!

 WHY DOES MELTED ICE CREAM TASTE SO SWEET?

 Have you ever tasted melted ice cream and noticed how much sweeter it tastes than when it’s frozen?
 That’s because our taste buds are somewhat muted to sweet food products when they are very cold or frozen.
 (Check out this article on how food temperature affects taste.)
-Ice cream manufacturer use lots of sugar in their products to compensate for this phenomenon, which results in some brands of ice cream having as much as 18 grams of sugar or more per ½ cup serving!
+Ice cream manufacturers use lots of sugar in their products to compensate for this phenomenon, which results in some brands of ice cream having as much as 18 grams of sugar or more per ½ cup serving!
 That’s the equivalent of over 4 teaspoons of sugar for just 1 serving!
 The great thing about the mason jar method is that you can control the amount of sugar you put in or even use a sugar substitute like stevia or monk fruit.

 For other frozen dessert recipes check out: Chocolate Peppermint Tofu Ice Cream, Raspberry Vanilla Swirl Ice Cream Pie with Maple Almond Cookie Crust, Maple Maca Ice Cream Sundaes, and Maple Sweetened Strawberry Ice Cream,